 Freedom of Information

-the right of access to official records created after 21 April 1998 which are held by Government Departments or other public bodies subject to the Act;
+- the right to access official records held by Government Departments or other public bodies as defined by the act.

-the right to have personal details on official records corrected or updated where such information is incomplete, incorrect or misleading;
+- the right to have personal information held on them corrected or updated where such information is incomplete, incorrect or misleading;

-and the right to be given reasons for decisions taken by public bodies that affect the requester.
+- the right to be given reasons for decisions taken by public bodies that affect them.

 All FOI requests and queries should be directed to the FOI officer Ms Carmel Hayes.

 Freedom of Information FAQs - Department of Public Expenditure and Reform FOI Central Policy Unit